kimtore/pms/README.md

 PMS will honor the `MPD_HOST` and `MPD_PORT` variables.

-Also see `pms --help` for configuration options.
+See `pms --help` for configuration options.
+Configuration files are not implemented yet, but the configuration can be changed while running the program.

 ## Contributing